Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Summary and Future Perspectives

 \item We validate our method in the benchmark N-CMAPSS dataset, evidencing its usability in realistic scenarios.
 In this context, we also show our method's capability of describing the state of health (diagnosis) of the turbofans in terms of information-driven features (RIFs). \end{itemize}

 These formal, numerical, and empirical results lead us to explore further practical applications for our method, such as benchmarking its capacity to estimate the state of health of other realistic time series systems and working in real-world scenarios.
 The ability of the residual information features (RIFs) to describe the state of health suggests a variety of next steps to study their practical usage in fault diagnosis and system prognostics.
+A concrete step is to study our method on systems controlled with adaptive strategies, which are known for their robustness to faults \cite{chowdhury2006fault, wu2024ts}; in particular, we will focus on how our performance results behave in a distributed hypothesis testing scenario where system's data sources are subjected to communication constraints \cite{espinosa2024survey}.